 Overweight and obesity has increased dramatically in economically developed countries and in urban areas.
 Within the United States, it has become an epidemic.
-Discrepancies in incidence of obesity can be noted between different racial/ethnic groups according to the Centers for Disease Control and Prevention (CDC).
-The health risks associated with childhood obesity include; increased risk for cardiovascular diseases such as high cholesterol and hypertension, greater risk for musculoskeletal issues involving bones and joints, sleep apnea, and social and psychological issues.
-In addition, overweight and obese children have an increased risk of suffering from obesity during adulthood and dealing with the ramifications of this condition (de Assis MA, 2005; Power, 1997; Serdula, 1993).
+Discrepancies in the incidence of obesity can be noted between different racial/ethnic groups according to the Centers for Disease Control and Prevention (CDC).
+The health risks associated with childhood obesity include: increased risk for cardiovascular diseases such as high cholesterol and hypertension, greater risk for musculoskeletal issues involving bones and joints, sleep apnea, and social and psychological issues.
+In addition, overweight and obese children have an increased risk of suffering from obesity during adulthood and dealing with the ramifications of this condition (de Assis, 2005; Power, 1997; Serdula, 1993).

-The second leading cause of preventable diseases and death in the United States is obesity.
-Only smoking tops obesity in the U.S. The cost of treating obesity and the comorbidities associated with obesity reached 117 billion U.S. dollars in the year 2000.
+The second leading cause of preventable diseases and death in the United States is obesity, topped only by smoking.
+The cost of treating obesity and its associated comorbidities reached 117 billion US dollars in the year 2000.
 Obesity in childhood is particularly concerning as it can influence a child's body and cause secondary chronic diseases.
-Children can also be affected by the psychosocial consequences of obesity (Power, 1997; U.S. Dept. of Health and Human Services, 2001).
+Children can also be affected by the psychosocial consequences of obesity (Power, 1997; US Department of Health and Human Services, 2001).

-Obesity at any age possesses health risks.
-In early life, the increased risk occurs because children's bodies are exposed to obesity for longer periods and the psychosocial development has been compromised (Bray, 2004; Must, 1999; Power, 1997).
+Obesity at any age poses health risks.
+In early life, the increased risk occurs because children's bodies are exposed to obesity for longer periods and their psychosocial development has been compromised (Bray, 2004; Must, 1999; Power, 1997).

 New Jersey ranks 27th out of the 50 states for its high prevalence of childhood obesity.
 Obesity rates vary between different races in New Jersey.
 Urban areas show an increased prevalence in overweight and obese children.
-Prevalence of overweight and obese children in low-income areas is 35.4% in New Jersey.
-The NJ Childhood Obesity Study has determined that one reason urban areas have an increase in obesity and at risk for obesity is because these areas do not have access to fresh and affordable food.
-Urban areas are food deserts lacking options in food and pricing (Ohri-Vachaspati, 2010).
+The prevalence of overweight and obese children in low-income areas is 35.4% in New Jersey.
+The NJ Childhood Obesity Study has determined that one reason urban areas have an increase in obesity and those at risk of obesity is because these areas do not have access to fresh and affordable food.
+Urban areas are food deserts lacking options in food and its pricing (Ohri-Vachaspati, 2010).

 Some of the risk factors associated with the childhood obesity epidemic include the amount of physical activity and time spent on sedentary activities e.g., television/computer activities (screen time).
 The CDC has recommended children have 60 minutes a day of physical activity (CDC, 2011).
-According to the National Initiative Children's Healthcare Quality, 64.2% of children in New Jersey participate in vigorous physical activity for 4 or more days a week.
-However, ten percent of children aged 1-5 spend four or more hours a day in front of the computer/television (NICHQ, 2011).
+According to the National Initiative Children's Healthcare Quality, 64.2% of children in New Jersey participate in vigorous physical activity for four or more days a week.
+However, 10% of children aged 1-5 spend four or more hours a day in front of the computer/television (NICHQ, 2011).